strengejacke/ggeffects/paper.md

 \pagebreak

-However, there is also a `plot()`-method, which takes care of common plot-characteristics and returns a _ggplot_-object.
+However, there is also a `plot()`-method, which takes care of common plot-characteristics and returns a _ggplot_-object (see Figure 2).

 ```
 p <- ggpredict(fit, terms = c("c172code", "c161sex"))